Saturday, September 30, 2017

 (Foumbolo)

-In small letters, villages that Samory destroys.
-In large ones, villages that are new or enlarged.
+Small letters, villages that Samory destroys.
+Large ones, villages that are new or enlarged.

 -- "Don't be discouraged, you'll win this battle.